 NOTE: this trip is seven days walking Sarria-Santiago, a slightly more relaxed trip than the six-day version.

 Note for 2020-2022: COVID-19 in Spain: Spain was hard-hit in spring 2020 and had strict lockdown for two months and gradual release in June, second wave in the fall which was pretty much under control by late November.
-As of late summer 2021 Spain’s vaccination rate is one of highest in Europe – goal is 70% by end of August and that will probably happen, continuing through the fall with hopes of having almost everyone over age of 12 vaccinated by the end of the year.
-There is very little anti-vax feeling in Spain, which will help the process go smoothly.
+As of February 2022 Spain’s vaccination rate is one of highest in Europe – 82% for the country and another 5% partly vaxxed – that percentage is on total population which includes kids under 5 years old who still cannot be vaccinated, so vaccination rate of eligible population is higher.
+There is very little anti-vax feeling in Spain, which will help the rest of the process go smoothly.
 Hotels and transportation have health measures in place that will probably continue for 2021 and perhaps into 2022, at least for transportation.
 Health officials will probably recommend or require masks in some situations (especially indoors and on public transportation), and recommend continued precautions like hand-washing and personal distancing until contagion rates are under control for a sustained length of time.
+There are some requirements for visitors travelling to Spain which are being updated as situation changes: most important to note is that all visitors must be fully vaccinated, and if initial round of vaccines is more than 270 days before travel, also must be boostered.
+Visitors also need to fill out an online health form.
+This page is probably the best to watch for current information https://travelsafe.spain.info/en/

 NEWS! want to walk the continuation of this classic route, from Santiago to the Sea?
 (Finisterre and Muxia)?